Sam-Max/rcmltb/README.md

 - Progress bar for download and upload
 - Status for tasks

+### Archives
+- Extract and Zip link/file from Telegram to cloud
+- Extract and Zip folder/file from cloud to Telegram
+- Using 7-zip tool to extract all supported files
+- Extract rar, zip and 7z with or without password

 ### Others
 - Telegram Navigation Bottom Menus to interact with cloud
 - Renaming of Telegram files
 - Load and change rclone config file from bot.
 - File Manager (size, mkdir, delete, dedupe, rename)
-- Zip file/folder from cloud to Telegram
-- Extract file from cloud to Telegram
-- Extract and Zip file from Telegram to cloud

-### From Other Repositories (with some changes)
+### From Other Repositories
 - Search on torrents with Torrent Search API or with variable plugins using qBittorrent search engine
 - Select files from Torrent before downloading
 - Get restricted messages from private channels.